 In Flemish it means "little man pee".
 This is a very famous attraction in the city.
 The statuette is of a little naked boy urinating in the fountain, located at the junction of Rue de'lEtuve & Eikstraat.
 There are various stories about this statue.
 One of them goes like this - Brussels was under siege by foreigners in the 14th Century and the attackers had planned to destroy the city walls with explosives.
 A little boy named Juliaanske from Brussels happened to see it.
 He urinated on the burning fuse and saved the city.
 On some occasions the statue is dressed in a costume.
-The present statue is Bronze as the original which was made of stone was stolen and destroyed.
+The present statue is bronze as the original which was made of stone was stolen and destroyed.

-Address: Rue de L'Etuve, Brussel, 1000, Brussels, Belgium
+Address: Rue de L'Etuve, 1000, Brussels, Belgium

 Churches located in the neighbourhoods of Ste Géry and Ste Catherine:

-St- Jean-Baptiste au Béguinage
+- St- Jean-Baptiste au Béguinage

-Notre Dame aux Riches
+- Notre Dame aux Riches

-This church is situated on the Treurenberg hill at the border dividing lower and upper town.
-At the beginning of the 11th century a church existed on the same place where The Cathedral of Saints Michel and Gudule stands today.
+This church is situated on the Treurenberg hill at the border dividing the lower and upper town.
+At the beginning of the 11th century a church existed in the same place where The Cathedral of Saints Michel and Gudule stand today.
 In 1047 the Duke of Brabant, Lambert II, had the relics of Saint Gudula, passed on from the Saint Gorik church in downtown Brussels to the new church at the Treurenberg hill.
 This was the defining moment for the Saint Gudula and Saint Michael church to take the prime position over all the other churches in Brussels.
 Initially built in Romanesque style, the church was later styled in Gothic architecture, because of its growing significance.
 Jean II, the Duke of Brabant, the archdukes Albert, Isabelle and Charles de Lorraine are buried in the chancel.

 Address: Parvis Sainte-Gudule, 1000, Brussels, Belgium

 Parc de Bruxelles or Warandepark is the largest urban public park in the city of Brussels.
 The Royal Palace of Brussels, the Belgian Parliament, Théâtre Royal du Parc and the US Embassy encircle the Park.
 During the summer season, free parties are arranged every weekend.
 You can access the park via the Park Metro Station located beneath the Brussels Park.
-The design of the park is marveled at by having a view at its masonic symbols on the paths and fountains.
+The design of the park is marvelled at by having a view at its Masonic symbols on the paths and fountains.

 Address: rue Royale (Métro: Parc), between Parliament and the Royal Palace, 1000, Brussels, Belgium